 The physiology of speech production described above is typically modeled by a so called dual excitation speech production model illustrated in Figure 6.
 The goal of this lab course will be to extract the parameters needed to determine the dual excitation speech source model.
 It consists of a filter A(z), modeling the influence of the vocal tract.
-This filter is excited by an impulse train, resembling the fundamental frequency (F_0) and noise, that resembles the residual.
-Therefore, this lab will cover the estimation of
+This filter is excited by an impulse train, resembling the fundamental frequency (F_0) as well as noise, resembling the residual (X).

+Therefore, this lab will cover